 *If children are not traveling with both parents, a writtten statement is required from the parent/guardian stating travel is authorized.

-Dogs and Cats must have certificates issued by a licensed veterinarian identifying each animal and certifying that each has been vaccinated against rabies during the preceding 36 month period.
-Up to two puppies and kittens under 3 months cannot cross the border.
+- Dogs and Cats must have certificates issued by a licensed veterinarian identifying each animal and certifying that each has been vaccinated against rabies during the preceding 36 month period.
+Puppies under 3 months cannot cross the border.
 They must be 4 months old and have had their rabies shots at least 30 days prior to crossing.
 Pet food restrictions vary depending on current restrictions.
 Recommend only bringing small amounts in original package.
 The number for the CDC ( Center for Disease control) is : 800-232-4636.

 - Places to Shop in Bellingham & Whatcom County